 Today, visitors can enjoy kayaking, canoeing and fishing on Paynes Creek and the nearby Peace River.
 The 410-acre park also offers natural areas with established hiking trails and a picnic area with a pavilion.
 The visitor center doubles as a museum depicting the lives of pioneers and the Seminole Indians during the 1800's.
 On the property are the Fort Chokonickla site, the Payne-Whiddon Trading Post site and the Monument erected in honor of Captain Payne and Dempsey Whiddon.

 Paynes Creek Historical State Park is open for day use only from 8 am to sunset, every day of the year.
 The visitor center is open daily from 9 am to 5 pm.
+Admission fees: $3 per vehicle to a max of 8 occupants, $2 per pedestrian, bicyclist or extra passeneger.
+You'll want exact change because you'll be paying into an honor box.
 To get there: Go to Bowling Green on US Highway 17, turn east on Main Street and follow the signs to Lake Branch Road and the park.

 Along Paynes Creek